codaworks/react-glow/README.md

 The `<Glow>` component clones the children tree.
 The cloned tree is then stacked on top of the original tree.

-The overlay tree is transparent, and only we only reveal parts using a CSS radial gradient mask.
+The overlay tree is transparent, and we only reveal parts using a CSS radial gradient mask.
 The mask position is updated by tracking the mouse position.
 When you use the `glow:` variant or `[glow]` attribute selector, it only targets the overlay.